-Bioengineering Program Educational Objectives and Student Outcomes
+Bioengineering Program Educational Objectives, Student Outcomes and Current Major Count

 Bioengineering Program Educational Objectives

 The Bachelor of Science degree in Bioengineering is offered by the University of the Pacific School of Engineering and Computer Science.
-Within a few years of graduating, Pacific graduates are exprected to achieve one or more of the following Program Educational Objectives:
+Within a few years of graduating, Pacific graduates are expected to achieve one or more of the following Program Educational Objectives:

 - Our graduates will be qualified to practice as an engineer and/or pursue advanced study in bioengineering and related fields (e.g. MS, Ph.D., MD, DDS).